openclimatefix/PVItaly/progress/SV_pilot.md

 ## Summary

 We forecasted PV production over the next 4 hours for 4 sites in Italy.
-The average error of the forecast was 348 Watts.
+The average error of the forecast was 1.4%.

 ## Data